AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 In the previous sections, we showed how the accessibility rules help prevent dangling pointers, by ensuring that pointers cannot point from longer-lived scopes to shorter-lived ones.
-But what if you want to do that?
+But what if we actually want to do that?

 In some cases, it is necessary to store a reference to a local object in a global data structure.
 You can do that by using :ada:`'Unchecked_Access`